rolandtreiber/YHangryTechnicalChallenge/README.md

 > - It includes id, name and slug for all cuisines to be used by the frontend

 ### Get Set Menus
+This api endpoint takes an optional slug to return set menus that either belong to a cuisine or all if no cuisine is specified.
+I included the number of guests, so the prices are calculated server-side not allowing access to the price calculation by peeking into the JavaScript.

 ```
     [GET] [APPLICATION_URL]/api/set-menus/[SLUG (optional)]?page=[PAGE NUMBER]&number_of_guests=[NUMBER OF GUESTS]
 ```